jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

 her authorization to the client application.
 Flag the *Allow* checkbox and click *Authorize*, you will be redirected again to the consumer service.

-__ loginTemplate_
+Possible errors:

-If you are not redirected to the correct page after logging in successfully, you probably need to `setup your login template correctly`__.
+* loginTemplate: If you are not redirected to the correct page after logging in successfully, you probably need to `setup your login template correctly`__.
+* invalid client: client id and client secret needs to be correct.
+Secret cannot be copied from Django admin after creation.
+  (but you can reset it by pasting the same random string into Django admin and into Postman, to avoid recreating the app)
+* invalid callback url: Add the postman link into your app in Django admin.
+* invalid_request: Use "Authorization Code (With PCKE)" from postman or disable PKCE in Django

 Exchange the token
 ++++++++++++++++++
 At this point your authorization server redirected the user to a special page on the consumer passing in an :term:`Authorization Code`, a special token the consumer will use to obtain the final access token.
-This operation is usually done automatically by the client application during the request/response cycle, but we cannot make a POST request from Heroku to your localhost, so we proceed manually with this step.
-Fill the form with the missing data and click *Submit*.

 If everything is ok, you will be routed to another page showing your access token, the token type, its lifetime and the :term:`Refresh Token`.